 What Should You Look for in a Gender Therapist?

 When it comes to sensitive issues such as gender, the therapist you consult must be open-minded, understanding, and tolerant.
-Also, it should be a given that they’ve had the proper education needed to conduct gender therapy and that they’ve had a lot of experience with previous patients.
+Also, it should be given that they’ve had the proper education needed to conduct gender therapy and that they’ve had a lot of experience with previous patients.

 You’re completely within your rights to ask how and where they received their gender-related education.
 Have they had transgender, trans-affirming, or non-binary consultations before?
 What does their approach to these issues usually include?